The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan

-These figures suggest that relative male scarcity due to the war might strengthen men's bargaining position in the marriage market.
-Indeed, an article in a popular magazine titled \textit{Ie-no-Hikari} (light of a house) at that time claimed: ``You (a widowed female) are not most likely to get remarried because there are a large number of women and a small number of men in the marriage market \citep[pp. 124--125]{Kawaguchi2003}.
-In our empirical analysis, we consider information on marriage status (single, married, divorced, and widowed) and matching (age at first marriage) to investigate the impacts of the wartime losses of men on the marriage market.
+Overall, these figures suggest that relative male scarcity due to the war might strengthen men's bargaining position in the marriage market.
+Indeed, an article in a popular magazine titled \textit{Ie-no-Hikari} (light of a house) claimed: ``You (a widowed female) are not most likely to get remarried because there are a large number of women and a small number of men in the marriage market'' \citep[pp. 124--125]{Kawaguchi2003}.